 Meet Industry Compliance Requirements

 It’s important to note that WordPress does not have an audit log functionality.
-The WP Security Audit Log plugin generates its own logs.
+The Melapress plugin generates its own logs.
 In other words, you can’t install the plugin and view a record of events on your site retroactively.
 This is why it’s wise to maintain one on an ongoing basis.

 Despite the benefits activity logs provide, WordPress doesn’t include one out of the box.
-Fortunately, WP Security Audit Log is an affordable and easy-to-use solution.
-Here are six ways it can help you keep your site safe.
+Fortunately, Melapress is an affordable and easy-to-use solution.
+Here are six ways it can help keep your site safe.

-The more you know about what’s happening on your site, the better-informed your decisions in regard to security, troubleshooting and managing it will be.
-WP Security Audit Log has the broadest coverage of any activity log plugin.
+The more you know about what’s happening on your site, the better-informed your decisions in regard to security, troubleshooting, and managing it will be.
+Melapress has the broadest coverage of any activity log plugin.
 It tracks more than 400 unique WordPress events.

-WP Security Audit Log provides a lot of detail regarding changes.
-For example, it records the time, data, user and role, and the IP address from where the change was generated.
+Melapress provides a lot of detail regarding changes.
+For example, it records the time, date, user and role, and the IP address from where the change was generated.
 In case of a user profile change, or post-change, it highlights what was changed in that object.

-All this just scratches the surface of WP Security Audit Log’s logging capabilities.
+All this just scratches the surface of Melapress’s logging capabilities.
 The depth of information it provides for hundreds of WordPress events can’t be contained in a single review.

-If there is a log outside office hours, or from an exotic IP address, or there are changes in the site’s core files, you don’t want to find out about it when you check your activity log hours later.
-Fortunately, WP Security Audit Log enables you to set up email and SMS notifications for any type of activity.
+If there is a log outside office hours, from an exotic IP address, or there are changes in the site’s core files, you don’t want to find out about it when you check your activity log hours later.
+Fortunately, Melapress enables you to set up email and SMS notifications for any activity.

 Instant notifications allow you to take immediate action and prevent any possible attack before any damage is done.

-3. Find What you are Looking with Search & Filters with WP Security Audit Log
+3. Find What You Are Looking For With Search & Filters With Melapress

 It also includes search and filter functionality.
 If you want to view all recent updates to try to discover why a certain part of your site is broken, you can easily do so.
-There’s no need to wade through long lists of events when you’re facing a specific problem and need to resolve it fast.
+There’s no need to wade through long lists of events when you’re facing a specific problem and must resolve it quickly.

 Additionally, you can save search terms and filters for future use.
 That way, you can perform regular checks for specific events more quickly in the future.